Quake Champions

-Quake Champions is a 2022 first-person shooter game developed by id Software and published by Bethesda Softworks.
+Quake Champions is a 2022 first-person shooter game developed by id Software and Saber Interactive and published by Bethesda Softworks.
 It is the fifth main entry in the Quake series, following 2005's Quake 4.
-The game was first released in early access on August 22, 2017; since August 10, 2018, the game has been free-to-play.
+The game was first released in early access on August 22, 2017; on August 10, 2018, the game was made free-to-play.
 The game's full version was released on August 18, 2022.
+The game ceased to receive content updates on September 23, 2026, and became a paid title with all content unlocked by default.